– The four capital cities along the Danube: Vienna, Bratislava, Budapest and Belgrade

 Day 14: Wachau | Krems – Melk, approx. 37 km

 This final stage of your cycling tour can best be described as magical!
 The gentle hilly countryside of the Wachau with its picturesque villages, historic castles and palaces surrounded by apricot trees and terraced vineyards, is one of the loveliest stretches of the river.
 In Weißenkirchen the cycle path is lined with cosy vintner’s taverns and you should definitely treat yourself to a break here (optional wine tasting)!

 Day 15: Passau

-Enjoy the first rays of sun and the early-morning tranquillity of the Danube valley one last time.
+Enjoy the first rays of sun and the early-morning tranquility of the Danube valley one last time.
 Catch a final view of the Danube Bend at Schlögen – before you reach Passau, your heart bursting with memories and impressions.
 Disembarkation at approx. 10.00 a.m.
 Independent homeward travel.
 We recommend that you do not make any arrangements for onward connections departing before 11.00 a.m.
 To be on the safe side, later departure times would be even better.